 How does Boar's Head compare to Chipotle as a food crisis case study?

 Chipotle (2015–2016) is the recovery template: shutdown, transparent remediation, multi-year reinvestment narrative, CEO accountability.
-Boar’s Head (2024) is the failure template: slow disclosure, opaque communications, limited counter-narrative, permanent AI-retrievable record dominated by the event rather than the recovery.
+Boar's Head (2024) is the failure template: slow disclosure, opaque communications, limited counter-narrative, lasting damage to category trust.

 Written by